Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing

-Assertions play a crucial role in checking quantum states and identifying bugs in quantum circuits and programs.
-One straightforward approach to implementing quantum assertions is by preparing multiple copies of quantum variables and repeating the measurement process.
+Assertions are crucial in checking quantum states and identifying bugs in quantum circuits and programs.
+One straightforward approach to implementing quantum assertions is preparing multiple copies of quantum variables and repeating the measurement process.
 Huang {\it et al.}~\cite{huang2019statistical} applied hypothesis testing techniques to partially reconstruct the information of quantum registers based on the measurement outcomes, enabling the implementation of assertions.
 However, this statistic-based method lacks support for runtime assertions.
 To address this limitation, Liu {\it et al.}~\cite{liu2020quantum} proposed the introduction of additional qubits to capture the information of the qubits under assertion, allowing for a minimal interruption during program execution.
-In another study, Li {\it et al.}~\cite{li2020projection} introduced Proq, a projection-based runtime assertion tool specifically designed for testing and debugging quantum programs.
+In another study, Li {\it et al.}~\cite{li2020projection} introduced Proq, a projection-based runtime assertion tool designed for testing and debugging quantum programs.
 Proq leverages projection measurement techniques to represent assertions, cleverly avoiding the destruction of quantum variables by measurements.
 Furthermore, Liu {\it et al.}~\cite{liu2020quantum} extended this idea to support assertions on mixed states and approximate values.

-To assess the effectiveness of different testing methods, the development of benchmarks is essential.
+The development of benchmarks is essential to assess the effectiveness of different testing methods.
 QBugs, proposed by Campos and Souto~\cite{campos2021qbugs}, is a collection of reproducible bugs in quantum algorithms that supports controlled experiments for quantum software debugging and testing.
-However, detailed information and usability of QBugs are not currently available.
+However, detailed information on the usability of QBugs is not currently available.
 Zhao et al.~\cite{zhao2021bugs4q} introduced Bugs4Q, an open-source benchmark consisting of 36 real, validated bugs in practical Qiskit programs, accompanied by test cases for reproducing the buggy behaviors, thus supporting quantum program testing.